agiledev-students-spring2023/final-project-finishit/README.md

 # FinishIt

+## Deployment

+Our app is now deployed!
+You can find it at <http://finishit.hpdouglass.net>

 ## Description

 **Product Vision Statement:** FinishIt will allow users to organize their lives through an intelligent to-do/task manager application.